St. Matthias Mulumba Tindinyo Seminary: Seminary Mayors

 Many higher institutes of learning such as colleges, universities and major seminaries have an overall student leader who is normally referred to as the chairperson of the students association or as the Student Dean or simply as the head Student.
 However, in Tindinyo the case is different the student leader is called the MAYOR of Tindinyo and he governs with his council made up of a deputy MAYOR among other leaders.
 However, the term MAYOR was only incorporated in Tindinyo around 1999 when the student's council felt the need to come up with a new title that would befit the student's body made up of mature and responsible students.
-The following are the MAYORs (student leaders) who have served who have the seminary since inception (Many of who are now priests and Deacons, few deceased):
+The following are the MAYORs (student leaders) who have served who have the seminary since inception, many of whom are now priests and deacons; some are deceased: